faisalmemon/articles/Analog_Attention.md

 When comparing to specific modern GPUs for the attention mechanism alone, the architecture can lead to a speedup of ×7,000 compared to Nvidia Jetson Nano (an embedded application GPU) and ×300 compared to Nvidia RTX 4090.
 It can achieve an energy reduction of ×40,000 compared to Jetson Nano and ×90,000 compared to RTX 4090.
 Since the analog circuits introduce non-idealities like decay and non-linear behavior, the current research relies on circuit modeling and simulation (using the SPICE tool), combined with a unique software-to-hardware methodology to map pre-trained models while maintaining high accuracy, achieving performance comparable to GPT-2.

-Practical Applications and Deployment Potential
+## Practical Applications and Deployment Potential

 The dramatic improvements in speed and energy efficiency provided by this Analog IMC architecture make it highly suitable for deployment in devices with strict power and latency requirements.
 The architecture can benefit from OSFET transistors that enable dense 3D integration, offering potential for very compact implementations of large networks.
 This potential for high energy efficiency and compact size is key to integrating powerful AI into edge devices.
 These energy-efficiency gains mark an important step toward ultra-fast, energy-efficient generative AI.
 This means powerful AI can be brought to the mobile phone handset, or home robot, or other autonomous technology like driver-less cars.

+## A nod to Alan Turing

 While reading through this work on using physical analog systems (charge-based capacitors) to solve a digital memory problem, I caught a glimpse of the foundational genius in all of this, Alan Turing.